devashishmulye/redis-developer.github.io/docs/bank-connect/android-client.md

 Once the above statement is added, a series of checks are done to make sure the SDK is implemented correctly.
 A `RunTimeException` will be thrown while trying to build the project in case any of the checks are not completed.

-::: warning Minimal Requirements for SDK to work:
+:::warning Minimal Requirements for SDK to work:
 1. `apiKey` is is mandatory
 2. `linkId` is mandatory, and should be at least 8 characters long
 3. In case `fromDate` / `toDate` is provided, make sure they are of correct date format: `dd/MM/yyyy`.